miscelleanous-projs/A165736/docs/README.md

 # OIES A165736 - Implementations in various Languages

-For some reason, I need them at my reach to solve *Math'n code* challenge...
+For some reason, I need them at my reach to solve *Math'n code* challenge using my languages of choice...
 Enjoy!

 Hopefully they will be useful for somebody else